Sonic the Hedgehog 2: Conception

-The original Sonic the Hedgehog was developed by Sonic Team in Japan and published by Sega for the Sega Genesis in June 1991.
-The game greatly increased the popularity of the Sega Genesis in North America and is credited with helping Sega gain 65% of the market share against then-industry leader Nintendo, making Sega a formidable competitor.
-The success meant that a sequel was inevitable, but shortly after the release, programmer Yuji Naka quit Sega due to disagreements over his salary, dissatisfaction over the time and effort it had taken to finish Sonic, and a lack of support from management.
+The original Sonic the Hedgehog was published by Sega for the Sega Genesis in June 1991.
+It was developed by Sonic Team, led by the programmer Yuji Naka, the artist Naoto Ohshima, and the designer Hirokazu Yasuhara.
+Sonic greatly increased the Genesis's popularity in North America and is credited with helping Sega gain 65% of the market share against then-industry leader Nintendo, making Sega a formidable competitor.
+After the release, the team disbanded: Naka quit Sega due to disagreements over his salary, dissatisfaction over the time and effort it had taken to finish Sonic, and a lack of support from management, while Yasuhara moved to America to join Mark Cerny's California-based Sega Technical Institute (STI).

-During the development of Sonic the Hedgehog, Mark Cerny established Sega Technical Institute (STI) in California.
-Sega wanted to develop more games in America, and Cerny's aim was to establish an elite studio that would combine the design philosophies of American and Japanese developers.
+Cerny had established STI during the development of Sonic the Hedgehog because Sega wanted to develop more games in America, and his aim was to establish an elite studio that would combine the design philosophies of American and Japanese developers.
 During a trip to Japan, Cerny visited Naka's apartment, listened to the reasons why he left, and convinced him to join STI in America to fix the problems he had had with Sega in Japan.
-Designer Hirokazu Yasuhara and other members of the Sonic development team joined Naka, but artist Naoto Ohshima stayed in Japan because he was working on Sonic CD (1993).
+Other members of the Sonic development team joined Naka.
+Ohshima stayed in Japan to work on Sonic CD (1993), so Yasushi Yamaguchi replaced him.

-In September 1991, Cerny pitched Sonic the Hedgehog 2 as STI's project for the 1992 Christmas and holiday shopping season—giving the team 11 months of development—but Sega management considered it too soon for a sequel.
-Cerny was not surprised, as marketing executives controlled what games developers created and did not understand game development.
-Further, Sega of America was hesitant due to its lack of confidence in the Sonic character.
+In September 1991, Cerny pitched Sonic the Hedgehog 2 as STI's project for the 1992 Christmas and holiday shopping season—giving the team 11 months of development—but Sega of America considered it too soon for a sequel and was still unconfident in the Sonic character.
+Cerny was not surprised since he believed the marketing executives who controlled game development did not understand the process.
 STI explored other concepts, but in November, Sega reversed course and told Cerny that it needed Sonic 2 for the 1992 holiday season.
-Cerny said that this did not create "much of a creative loss", as STI had yet to come up with a game idea on par with Sonic, but lost two months of development.
+Cerny said that this did not cost STI any game ideas since they had yet to come up with one on par with Sonic, but they lost two months of development.

 Now with a nine-month schedule, full-scale development started in early 1992.
 Sonic 2's development team was much larger than the first game's and consisted of both American and Japanese developers, although the majority of the team was Japanese.
 Cerny's idea was to have around a dozen of the original game's staff move to STI.
-Development began with only Americans because the Japanese faced visa problems.
+Development began with only Americans because the Japanese faced immigration problems.
 According to Cerny, Sega had applied for O-1 expert visas, for "nationally or internationally recognized" people with "a record of extraordinary achievement", unaware that the Japanese developers did not qualify.